patnr/HistoryMatching/README.md

 - Download and unzip (or `git clone`) this repository (see the green button up top)
-- Move the resulting folder wherever you like, and `cd` into it
+- Move the resulting folder wherever you like
+- `cd` into the folder
 - Install requirements:
   `pip install -r path/to/requirements.txt`